lukasturcani/vabene/readme.rst

 Other atom and bond factories will be added in the future.
-For example, factories which can be used to produce an exhaustive set of possible molecular graphs, fulfilling user-defined restrictions.
+For example, factories which can be used to produce an exhaustive set of possible molecular graphs, which fulfill user-defined restrictions.